pace-rs/docs/Readme.md

 ## Installation

 This book is built with [mdbook](https://rust-lang.github.io/mdBook/).
-You can install it by running `cargo install mdbook`.
+You can install it by running `cargo install mdbook --locked`.

 ### Additional dependencies